-If you’ve just finished your HVAC technician training program at a local trade school, and are about to look for an entry-level HVAC job, you have a few options to consider when starting your search.
-In this article, we’ll talk about a few possible options.
+If you’ve just finished your HVAC technician training program at a local trade school and are about to look for an entry-level HVAC job, you have a few options to consider when beginning your search.
+Let's review a few of them.

 Job Posting Boards